Dosage Form: injection, powder, lyophilized, for solution

 Percutaneous Coronary Intervention (PCI)

-Bivalirudin with provisional use of glycoprotein IIb/IIIa inhibitor (GPI) as listed in the REPLACE-2 trial [see Clinical Studies (14.1)] is indicated for use as an anticoagulant in patients undergoing percutaneous coronary intervention (PCI).
+Bivalirudin for injection with provisional use of glycoprotein IIb/IIIa inhibitor (GPI) as listed in the REPLACE-2 trial [see Clinical Studies (14.1)] is indicated for use as an anticoagulant in patients undergoing percutaneous coronary intervention (PCI).

 Use with Aspirin